cloudmesh-community/book/chapters/rest/rest-ai.md

 ```

-The response would send out the corresponding labels of the passed points as a
+The response would send out the corresponding labels of the passing points as a
 CSV file.

 ```